frinknet/JSON-DEV/README.md

 JSON-DEV is ment as a means to encapsulate expectations for values in the data structure.
 The actual definition of the specified type may be specific to the application.

-Ideally, the data API should provide an endpoint named **api_url/definitions** which lists all possible types with explanation of:
+Ideally, the data API should provide an endpoint named **api_url/definitions** which lists all possible types with an explanation of their options:

 ```javascript
 {